Skip to main content

 Immutables

-Use readonly (without static) for immutable variables.
+Use readonly (without static) for values that are set once at deployment time and never change.
 These can only be set in the constructor:

 class Staking {